 The question of scale or spatial level is of particular importance in the development of indicators as it contributes to scoping what exactly needs to be assessed.
-In the view of King and MacGregor (2000), "the construct of intent determines the scale" (ibid.:, 53).
+In the view of King and MacGregor (2000), "the construct of intent determines the scale" (ibid.: 53).
 National or multinational indicators are often conceptualized to reflect some kind of progress.
 They are developed to join past and present initiatives to future objectives and are based on a broader national agenda (Philips, 2003).
 These indicators are usually aggregated from two or more values in the form of an index (Gallopín, 1997) and contrast with local-based indicators having more specific desired outcomes.
 Community indicators for instance are more useful to pin point the demographic characteristics of vulnerability whereas household indicators might be more useful to determine the relative vulnerability of identified at risk groups.
 In both cases, participation rates should be taking into account as they allow communities to recognize its physical and social resources.

-Figure 5: Relation of indicators to the scale and dimension of vulnerability in CLUVA.
+Figure 6: Relation of indicators to the scale and dimension of vulnerability in CLUVA.

-Appendix A offers a compilation of vulnerability indices with focus in developing countries.
-The list highlights a range of indicators, components, variables and proxies and the extent to which they attempt to measure vulnerable conditions.
-This list was developed based on the work of Tapsell et al., 2010; Thornton et al., 2006 and Vincent, 2004 which have identified vulnerability indexes or approaches to assess vulnerability applied worldwide.
+There are several compilation of vulnerability indices with focus in developing countries.
+They highlight a range of indicators, components, variables and proxies and the extent to which they attempt to measure vulnerable conditions.
+See the work of Tapsell et al., 2010; Thornton et al., 2006 and Vincent, 2004.
 Tapsell et al. (2010) for instance summarized 20 social vulnerability indexes or approaches mostly applied in Europe, the United States and Australia.
 Regrouped by hazards, scale and modes of assessment, most of the indicators identified, remain at a level which provides a general type of demographic and economic characteristics, spatial, infrastructural and institutional structure of a particular vulnerable group.
 This generalization implies however, that the social vulnerability of individuals and households are yet to be fully captured.
 Furthermore, on the question of social vulnerability indices, there is evidence of a disproportion in the knowledge generated in terms of indices generation as opposed to indices validation (Fekete, 2009).
-In that regard, effort should be made in CLUVA not only to accurately identify indicators adequate to the African cases studies but also to evaluate and test their relevance/ acceptance.
+In that regard, effort should be made in CLUVA not only to accurately identify indicators adequate to the African cases studies but also to evaluate and test their relevance/acceptance.